-In Section 4.4, the identified hazards of concern for the County were ranked (Table 4.4-2).
+In Section 4.4, the identified hazards of concern for the County are ranked.
 The probability of occurrence, or likelihood of the event, is one parameter used for hazard rankings.
-Based on historical records and input from the Planning Team, the probability of occurrence for wildfires in the County is considered 'occasional'.
+Based on historical records and input from the Planning Team, the probability of occurrence rating for wildfires in the County is "occasional."